 Mei Li has a lifelong curiosity around health and nature, having grown up with a love of the outdoors, wildlife and natural environments of Australia.
 As a novice snorkeller, diver and globetrotter, she wanted to be part of the solution after seeing the human impacts of litter and pollution on coastal and underwater life at home and abroad so joined Responsible Runners’ weekly beach clean-ups.
 Since moving to London, Mei Li has experienced ocean withdrawals but has found ways to connect with the water and found new passions stand up paddleboarding and working on the Plastic Ocean Festival website and social media.
 Having studied Health Science and Health Services Management, Mei Li works in health and wellbeing alongside contributing to and advocating for healthy and sustainable environments.

 Wanda is a marine scientist with a wide range of experience working in academic and industrial environments.
 She holds a master’s degree in Marine and Lacustrine Science and Management and has worked at the Netherlands Institute of Sea Research (NIOZ) focusing on the population decline of baltic tellin in the Wadden Sea.
 Since 2015 she has worked in offshore and in coastal waters and has been involved in surveys of plankton, benthic invertebrates, shorebirds, seabirds and marine mammals.
 She has experience in developing and implementing marine mammal mitigation plan according to government and industrial regulations: deployment of acoustic deterrence devices, visual (MMO) and passive acoustic (PAM) monitoring of marine mammal activity and real-time underwater noise monitoring during the installation of offshore windfarms and substations.
 She is accredited as a Registered Marine Scientist by the Institute of Marine Engineering, Science and Technology (IMarEST).
-She is also interested in mapping and data visualisation using QGIS, ArcGIS and R, and currently focusing on the development of an online educational course.
-Wanda is a keen surfer, stand up paddleboarder, scuba diver and regularly attends foreshore and beach clean-ups.
+She is also interested in mapping and data visualisation using QGIS, ArcGIS and R, and currently focusing on the writing of an educational book.
+Wanda is a qualified stand up paddleboard instructor, a keen surfer, scuba diver and regularly attends foreshore and beach clean-ups.

 Jo’s interest in marine plastic pollution was first sparked when she documented her journey through life without single-use plastic in her project ‘The Plastic Challenge’ in 2015.
 As a passionate ocean advocate and environmentalist, she has worked with a range of organisations on a variety of environmental projects, from Greenpeace Argentina to IUCN to the cosmetics brand Lush.
 Jo is currently working as an events intern in London but escapes to camp by the beach in her free time.